 - Prepare and cook your own meals as much as possible, that way you know what’s going in them.

 - Avoid using cooking oils that are high in saturated/trans fats.
-Instead use oils such as canola, olive, sunflower and safflower oils.
+Instead use oils such as olive and avocado oils.
+Avoid seed oils.